Key Points

 National monitoring and evaluation unit provided staff training to ensure data quality

-To improve and sustain data management, the M&E department within the national MOH provided regular training and workshops to health facility staff on health information systems and tools used in data management.8,20
+To improve and sustain data management, the M&E department within the national MOH provided regular training and workshops to health facility staff on health information systems and tools used in data management.

-Since the creation of the M&E department in 1995, it has strengthened the capacity of hundreds of staff members who are appointed at subnational levels as health information officers.8 All provinces have a health information officer who is a core member of the provincial health management team.
-The district health information officers are also core members of the district management teams.
-At the health facility level, at least one person is trained in data management.
+Since the creation of the M&E department in 1995, it has strengthened the capacity of hundreds of staff members who are appointed at subnational levels as health information officers.

 With support from partners such as the World Health Organization (WHO), senior managers at MOH headquarters conduct train-the-trainer sessions in data collection and reporting for provincial health information officers.
 The provincial health information officers then train district health information officers, who train nurses in charge and community health workers.